Get,

 Castor Oil Uses Today

-Castor oil is used in industrial processes for the production of lubricants, hydraulic fluid, soaps, paints, dyes, wax, nylon and more.
-Today, however, we’ll focus on the health uses of castor oil.
+Castor oil is used in industrial processes for the production of lubricants, hydraulic fluid, soaps, paints, dyes, wax, nylon, and more.
+Today, however, we’ll focus on the medicinal uses of castor oil.
+It is used:

-• It is used as an additive in food and as a preservative (such as for whole grains).
+• As an additive in food and as a preservative (such as for whole grains).

 • As a traditional ingredient in skin and hair cosmetic products.

-Let’s take a look at whether castor oil benefits you and what is a safe dosage.
+Let’s take a look at whether castor oil benefits you and what is considered a safe dosage for castor oil.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)